mbalous/blog/diy_cpp_chan.md

 #### Posted July 18th, 11:00 AM

 ### Intro
 From my perspective, Channel semantics is one of the things that Go got mostly right.
-Luckily; comparable functionality is only a dequeue, a mutex and a pair of condition-variables away in any language.
-This post describes a take on that idea in 50 lines of portable C++, taken from the database I wrote for [Snackis](https://github.com/andreas-gone-wild/snackis).
+Luckily; comparable functionality is only a dynamic array, a mutex and a pair of condition-variables away in any language.
+This post describes a take on that idea in 60 lines of portable C++, taken from the database I wrote for [Snackis](https://github.com/andreas-gone-wild/snackis).

 ### Implementation

 ```
 #include <condition_variable>
-#include <deque>
 #include <mutex>
 #include <optional>
+#include <vector>

 template <typename T>
 struct Chan {
   const size_t max;
-  std::deque<T> buf;
+  std::vector<T> buf;
+  size_t pos;
   std::mutex mutex;
   std::condition_variable get_ok, put_ok;
   bool closed;